graph4ai/graph4nlp/README.md

 # Graph4NLP

-***Graph4NLP*** is an easy-to-use library for R&D at the intersection of **Graph Deep Learning** and **Natural Language Processing**.
-It provides both **full implementations** of state-of-the-art models for data scientists and also **flexible interfaces** to build custom models for researchers and developers with whole-pipeline support.
-Built upon highly-optimized runtime libraries including [DGL](https://github.com/dmlc/dgl) , ***Graph4NLP*** is both high running effieciency and great extensibility.
+***Graph4NLP*** is an easy-to-use library for R&D at the intersection of **Deep Learning on Graphs** and **Natural Language Processing** (i.e., DLG4NLP).
+It provides both **full implementations** of state-of-the-art models for data scientists and also **flexible interfaces** to build customized models for researchers and developers with whole-pipeline support.
+Built upon highly-optimized runtime libraries including [DGL](https://github.com/dmlc/dgl) , ***Graph4NLP*** has both high running efficiency and great extensibility.
 The architecture of ***Graph4NLP*** is shown in the following figure, where boxes with dashed lines represents the features under development.
-Graph4NLP consists of four different layers: 1) ...
+Graph4NLP consists of four different layers: 1) Data Layer, 2) Module Layer, 3) Model Layer, and 4) Application Layer.

 <p align="center">
     <img src="docs/arch.png" alt="architecture" width="700" />